Vintage Funk VOL. VII

 Estimated IBU: <5 IBU

-Color: 16 SRM
+Color: 3 SRM

 Flavor: Acidity is the backbone of any sour.
 Like traditional Lambics, Vintage Funk exhibits a complexity derived from acid producing bacteria and wild yeast.
 The acid plays wonderfully with fruit, which is the reason why the most famous Belgian lambics are blended with cherries, raspberries, or peaches.
-Vintage funk begins with a punch of blackberry and acid, and as your palate adjusts you begin to note the light oak, horse blanket, and hay.
+Vintage funk begins with a punch of cherry and acid, and as your palate adjusts you begin to note the light oak, horse blanket, and hay.

 Mouthfeel:Light body, mouth puckering, with medium carbonation.